learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 Latent variable models try to explain complex relationships between several variables by way of simple relationships between variables and underlying "latent" variables.
 If this sounds extremely similar to the ideas we established in Dimensionality Reduction and PCA, it's because it is very similar...it's just that the exact implementation is a bit different.

 With latent variable models, we have some number of observable variables (the features from our dataset) and a collection of unobservable latent variables.
-These latent variables should capable of explaining the relationships of the  to one another such that the observable variables are conditionally independent given the latent variables.
+These latent variables should be capable of explaining the relationships of them to one another such that the observable variables are conditionally independent given the latent variables.

-The Matrix Factorization approach is found to be most accurate approach to reduce the problem from high levels of  sparsity in RS database as all users do not buy all products and services and our utility matrix remains highly sparse.
+The Matrix Factorization approach is found to be the most accurate approach to reduce the problem from high levels of  sparsity in RS database as all users do not buy all products and services and our utility matrix remains highly sparse.
 If people had already rated every item, it would be unnecessary to recommend them anything!
-In the model-based recommendations,  techniques like __Latent Semantic Index (LSI)__,  and the dimensionality reduction method __Singular Value Decomposition (SVD)__ are typically combined to get rid of sparcity.
-Below is an example of sparse matrix , which can lead to the problems highlighted earlier in the PCA section.
+In the model-based recommendations,  techniques like __Latent Semantic Index (LSI)__,  and the dimensionality reduction method __Singular Value Decomposition (SVD)__ are typically combined to get rid of sparsity.
+Below is an example of a sparse matrix, which can lead to the problems highlighted earlier in the PCA section.

 $$\begin{pmatrix}
 2&0&0&0&0&6&0&0&0\\